deargle/deargle.github.io/security-assignments/virtual-machines.md

     * Choose whatever for the "Configure the Network" step.
 My scripts below reset all that anyway.
     * For Step 7 "Partition disks" step, choose "Guided - use entire disk" to save yourself extra work.
 Choose "All files in one partition" a few steps later on, too.
 Continue the instructions with Step 16.

+3. Confirm that Network Adapter 1 is set to `NATNetwork` pointed to the `infosec-net` network, and set Network Adapter 2 to be `NAT`.
 3. In a `terminal` in Kali, run the following commands.

+        # confirm that the apt repositories are set up

+        cat <<EOF > /etc/apt/sources.list
+        deb http://http.kali.org/kali kali-rolling main non-free contrib
+        EOF

         #############
         # virtualbox guest additions
         # for fullscreen and shared clipboard